 Differences between our governance practices and the governance standards required by the exchanges on which our securities trade

-The following is a summary of the significant ways that the Company's corporate governance practices differ from the corporate governance standards required for controlled companies by the exchanges on which our securities trade.
-The Company's corporate governance practices may differ in non-material ways from the standards required by these exchanges that are not detailed here.
+The following is a summary of the significant ways that the Company’s corporate governance practices differ from the corporate governance standards required for controlled companies by the NYSE.
+The Company’s corporate governance practices may differ in non-material ways from the standards required by the NYSE that are not detailed here.

 Non-management directors' meetings

 Under NYSE standards, non-management directors must meet at regularly scheduled executive sessions without management present and, if such group includes directors who are not independent, a meeting should be scheduled once per year including only independent directors.
 Neither Luxembourg law nor the Company’s articles of association require the holding of such meetings and the Company does not have a set policy for these meetings.
 For additional information on board meetings, see Item 6.A.
 “Directors, Senior Management and Employees – Directors and Senior Management – Board of Directors”.